openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 The decision about using dynamic shapes should be based on proper benchmarking of real application with real data.
 That's because unlike statically shaped models, inference of dynamically shaped ones takes different inference time depending on input data shape or input tensor content.
+Also using the dynamic shapes can bring more overheads in memory and running time per each inference call depending on hardware plugin and model used.

 ## Dynamic Shapes without Tricks